Sixth Sunday of Easter & Holy Baptism

 Thanks be to God, alleluia, alleluia.

-The celebrant sits to put on incense, then reverences the Altar and makes his way to the Shrine of Our Lady
+The priest sits to put on incense, then reverences the Altar and makes his way to the Easter Garden.

 Joy to thee, O Queen of Heaven.
 Alleluia!